 Make the topping

-- Combine the cherries, juice, granulated sugar, corn starch and salt in a small saucepan.
+- Combine 16 oz sour cherries and their juice, 16 oz granulated sugar, 1 ¼ oz corn starch and ¼ teaspoon salt in a small saucepan.

 - Cook over medium heat until the juice begins to boil.
-Cook for 1 minute until the juice begins to thicken.
+Cook until the juice begin thickens.
 Transfer the topping to a bowl, cover with plastic wrap and cool to room temperature.
 Chill until ready to assemble the cake.

 Assemble the cake